 When working with a finished surface the best gel stain practice is to use a firm synthetic brush along the grain, while gently brushing out the streaks.
 Have a lint-free rag nearby and use it often to remove the excess gel from the brush.
 Make sure to lightly sand the surface before applying over a finished surface.

-Gel stain for Fiberglass & Composition Surfaces
+Fiberglass & Composition Surfaces

 Wish your fiberglass door looked like natural wood?
 You can give any fiberglass surface a simulated wood grain look with gel stain.